nucleusui/nucleus-lite/README.md

 ## What will you get?

 ### Components
-•⁠  ⁠button
+1. Buttons
-•⁠  ⁠modal bottom sheet
+2. Bottom sheet modal
-•⁠  ⁠⁠text fields
+3. T⁠ext fields
-•⁠  ⁠⁠pin text fields
+4. ⁠⁠Pin text fields
-•⁠  ⁠⁠checkbox
+5. Checkboxes
-•⁠  ⁠⁠app bar
+6. App bar
-•⁠  ⁠⁠bottom navigation bar
+7. Bottom navigation bar
-•⁠  ⁠⁠switch
+8. S⁠witches
-•⁠  ⁠⁠chips
+9. Chips
-•⁠  ⁠⁠divider
+10. ⁠⁠Dividers
-•⁠  ⁠⁠image gallery
+11. Image gallery

 These are lists of Pages that you will get :
 ### Home Pages

-1. All Items Pages
+1. All Items Page
 2. Home Page
-3. Inbox Page
+3. Home Page 2
-4. Home Page 2
+4. Inbox Page

 ### Login / Signup Pages